sriharsha0806/sriharsha0806.github.io/content/home/Notes.md

 Note: SORT fails to cope with occlusion

 ### DeepSORT:
 In addition to that, DeepSORT adds extra dimensions to its motion tracking mode.
-The state of each target is denoted on the eight-dimensional state space (u, v, $/gamma$, h, x', y', $/gamma$', h') that contains the bounding box center position (u,v), aspect ratio $/gamma$, height h and their repective velocities in image coordinates.
+The state of each target is denoted on the eight-dimensional state space (u, v, $/gamma$, h, x', y', $/gamma$', h') that contains the bounding box center position (u,v), aspect ratio $\gamma$, height h and their repective velocities in image coordinates.
 These additions enable DeepSORT to effectively handle challenging scenarios and reduce the number of identity switches by 45%.
 DeepSORT achieves 75.4 MOTA and 77.3 IDF1 on the MOT17 dataset with 239 ID switches but a lower FPS of 13.

 ### FairMOT
 Approaching object tracking from a multi-task learning perspective of object detection and re-ID in a single network is appealing since it allows shared optimization of the two tasks.